Türkmenbaşy, Turkmenistan: Education

 Turkmenbashi Marine Secondary Vocational School of Türkmendeňizderýaýollary Agency prepares specialists for the needs of the sea and river transport of Turkmenistan.
 The term of study in accordance with the specialty is 2 or 2.5 years, on a paid basis.

 Culture

-In the vicinity of the city of Turkmenbashi, the shooting of Soviet feature films Days of Eclipse by Alexander Sokurov, The Forty-First by Grigory Chukhray and Barkhan by Sanzhar Babayev (in the city itself) took place.
+In the vicinity of the city of Turkmenbashi, the shooting of Soviet feature films Days of Eclipse by Alexander Sokurov, The Forty-First by Grigory Chukhray and Barkhan by Sanzhar Babayev, which takes place in the city of Barkhan.

 Amusement park

 Salkyn kenar is an amusement park located on the coast of Caspian Sea.
 The park covers an area of 2.7 hectares.
 This amusement park has over 30 attractions and many restaurants.
 It is a popular tourist attraction and visited by thousands of people every day.
-Park also serves as a concert venue.
+The park also serves as a concert venue.

 Transport

-The public transport system and the relevant infrastructure in Turkmenbashy is primarily managed by the Turkmenawtoulaglary Agency.
-Today, the city is served by an international airport and national rail services, municipal buses, minibuses, cabs, bike lanes.
+The public transport system and the relevant infrastructure in Türkmenbaşy is primarily managed by the Turkmenawtoulaglary Agency.
+Today, the city is served by an international airport, national rail services, municipal buses, minibuses, cabs, and bike lanes.